Get

 The 5 Tips to Leash Train Your Dog

-Whether your dog is still a puppy, accustomed to walking off leash, or you just need to get your mature dog used to walking on a leash for everybody’s benefit, leash training is important.
-Here are 5 tips to help you leash-train your walking companion.
+Whether your dog is still a puppy, they are accustomed to walking off leash, or you just need to get your mature dog used to walking on a leash for everybody’s benefit, leash training is important.
+Here are five tips to help you leash-train your walking companion.

 1. Get Them Used to Wearing a Leash

-Once it is used to the collar, put the leash on and do the same thing.
+Once they are used to the collar, put the leash on and do the same thing.

 dog on collar and leash looking up to the owner